LizardByte/beautiful-jekyll-next/docs/README.md

 - **Analytics**: Integrate Google Analytics, or other analytics platforms, to track visits to your website.
 - **Search**: Let users easily find any page using a Search button in the navigation bar.
 - **Photos support**: Any page can have a full-width cover photo and thumbnail.
-- **RSS**: An RSS feed is automatically created, so you can even host a podcast easily with Beautiful Jekyll.
+- **RSS**: An RSS feed is automatically created, so you can even host a podcast easily with Beautiful Jekyll Next.

 # Usage